foreverphoenix/the-phoenix-flavour/content/skyrim-se/tpf-de/gameplay-guide.md

 6. Press on *Save* button.

 * [Crouch sliding](https://www.nexusmods.com/skyrimspecialedition/mods/39157) - While sprinting, you can press `Left Ctrl` button to perform crouch slide.
 Useful, when you need to hide as fast as possible or get to some kind of barrier between you and enemy while dodging projectiles.
-* [Interacting with different terrain](https://www.nexusmods.com/skyrimspecialedition/mods/63232) - Seek and interact with floating white orbs in dungeons to traverse through different obstacles on your way. .
+* [Interacting with different terrain](https://www.nexusmods.com/skyrimspecialedition/mods/63232) - Press `;` button, then seek and interact with floating white orbs in dungeons to traverse through different obstacles on your way.
+Press the same button again to toggle orbs off (just for visuals, you will still be able to do all the action if you can guess where the markers are placed).
 * [Knocking](https://www.nexusmods.com/skyrimspecialedition/mods/14098) - Knock on locked doors by activating them.
 Good for roleplaying and also useful.
 * [Claiming strongholds](https://www.nexusmods.com/skyrimspecialedition/mods/29882) - Claim several outposts for the faction you support to keep hostile enemies from coming back making Skyrim a safer place.
 * [Upgraded horses](https://www.nexusmods.com/skyrimspecialedition/mods/50250) - Realistic (faster) horse speed and better handling for horse riding.
 Increased base stamina of all horses.